-Performance Standard Number Performance Deficiencies Within the Standard to be Corrected Comments Review Dates ☐ The perfor ation Based on Outcome of Improveme mance deficiencies have been satisfacto ent Plan. encies were not corrected.
-The teacher is rily corrected.
-The teacher is no longer Evaluator's Name Teacher's Name Evaluator's Signati ure Teacher's Signature (Teacher's signature denotes rece evaluation, not necessarily agreer contents of the form.)
+Performance Standard Number Performance Deficiencies Within the Standard to be Corrected Comments Review Dates F ation Based on Outcome of Improveme mance deficiencies have been satisfacto ent Plan. on a Performance ☐ The deficie encies were not corrected.
+The teacher is s recommended for non-renewal/dismis sal. Ē valuator's Name Teacher's Name Ē valuator's Signatu ure Teacher's Signature (Teacher's signature denotes rece evaluation, not necessarily agreer contents of the form.)
 Date Date